-Background - The very impressive Athens based R&D company, Sunpower, Inc, was formed by William Beale more than forty years ago, mainly based on his invention of the free-piston Stirling engine.
+Background - The very impressive Athens based R&D company, Sunpower, Inc, was formed by William Beale in 1974, mainly based on his invention of the free-piston Stirling engine.
 The free-piston configuration enabled Sunpower over the years to develop an internationally recognised expertise in linear motors and generators, and one of the byproducts of this development is the oil-free linear compressor for refrigeration applications.

-The following drawing is reproduced from a paper by Sunpower (refer for example to the various technical papers on linear compressors which can be downloaded from Sunpower's website), and illustrates the significant difference between a regular mechanical slider-crank compressor mechanism and the linear compressor:
+The following drawing is reproduced from a paper by Sunpower (unfortunately no longer available on Sunpower's website), and illustrates the significant difference between a regular mechanical slider-crank compressor mechanism and the linear compressor:

 Some of the major advantages of the linear compressor are:

 It is oil-free - librication is provided by gas bearings on the cylinder wall and a piston support mechanism which allows contact free oscillation of the piston.
 This enables usage with refrigerants which would degrade over time while in contact with oil as well as provide extremely quiet long life operation.